Welcome To The

 and upper level, is done

-to operate during normal club hours only, they are not 24/7.
+to operate during normal club hours only (07:00 AM to 10:00 PM), they are not 24/7.

-A fourth in reader is located on the skeet and trap range house.
+A fourth, in reader, is located on the skeet and trap range house.
 This reader is programmed for skeet and trap range officers only.

 In addition to controlling access to the ranges and chapter house, the system maintains a record of events, by date and time, and identifies the cards (and card owners) associated with those events.
 That information will be used to analyze the use of our facilities, and to investigate incidents such as vandalism.

-PROXIMITY CARDS (Plain White Card with
+FACILITY CARDS (Plain White Card with

 slot for snap holder)